Things to know and facts about South Korea Fun, Interesting, Curious, Crazy, and also Scary

 What made Koreans win this exciting primate is the women.
 While, in traditionally alcoholic countries like Russia, alcohol is consumed mostly by men, Korean women get wasted exactly like their male counterparts.

-Drinking with the boss and the whole lot of colleagues is a mandatory tradition in South Korea.
+Drinking with the boss and a whole lot of colleagues is a mandatory tradition in South Korea.

 That can happen any day at the boss’s will or caprice, the employees are basically not allowed to say no, and are mostly forced to drink at the boss’s command.